 A number of years ago, I heard someone mention using balsamic vinegar when roasting chicken.
 I tried it a few times, making adjustments each time, and it has now a family favorite.
 The balsamic vinegar adds a depth and sweetness to the chicken that I absolutely love.

-1 whole NatureRaised Farms® Brand chicken (I usually use about a 5 pound bird)
+- 1 whole chicken I usually use about a 5 pound bird

 - Rinse the chicken and pat dry with a paper towel.

 - In a small dish, combine the rosemary, salt, garlic, and pepper.